pyrddlgym-project/pyRDDLGym/docs/jax.rst

 	\max_{a_1, \dots a_T} \sum_{t=1}^{T} R(s_t, a_t), \quad s_{t + 1} = f(s_t, a_t)

-If the state and action spaces are continuous, and f and R are differentiable functions, `gradient ascent can optimize the actions <https://proceedings.neurips.cc/paper/2017/file/98b17f068d5d9b7668e19fb8ae470841-Paper.pdf>`_.
+If the state and action spaces are continuous, and f and R are differentiable, `gradient ascent can optimize the actions <https://proceedings.neurips.cc/paper/2017/file/98b17f068d5d9b7668e19fb8ae470841-Paper.pdf>`_.
-Specifically, given learning rate :math:`\eta > 0`, gradient ascent updates the plan :math:`a_\tau'` at decision epoch :math:`\tau` as
+Specifically, given learning rate :math:`\eta`, gradient ascent updates the plan :math:`a_\tau'` at decision epoch :math:`\tau` as

 .. math::